gainskills/Kex-Zh-Blog/content/post/2018-12-19-ipsec-over-paloalto-fw-static-nat.md

 {{< imgproc imgPath="2018/12/36-opt.png" alt="NAT-1" max-height="330" >}}

-Note: The destination Address is the IP of Peer IP, the IP is:10.0.78.8 /32 in my case.
+Note: The destination address is the IP of Peer IP, the IP is:10.0.78.8 /32 in my case.

 {{< imgproc imgPath="2018/12/25-opt.png" alt="NAT-2" max-height="330" >}}